BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 Amira might send Ben her updated XID, leading him to dereference it, or she might cut out the middle man by just telling him she has a new version of her XID online with a claim.
 She also sends him the attestation.

 ```
-BEN_FETCHED_XID="$UPDATED_PUBLIC_XID"
-BEN_FETCHED_XID_ID=$(envelope xid id $BEN_FETCHED_XID)
+BEN_FETCHED_XID="$UPDATED_PUBLIC_XID" # Actually, he downloads it
 ```
 Ben first needs to extract all of the pubkeys from BRadvoc8's XID using `xid key all`, as he doesn't know which was used for signing:
 ```
 read -d '' -r -a PUBKEY <<< $(envelope xid key all "$BEN_FETCHED_XID")
 ```
 This is somewhat arcane BASH-ing.
-If he preferred, he could just output `envelope xid key all` to his screen, and then copy each one to a variable by hand.
+If he preferred, Ben could just output `envelope xid key all` to his screen, and then copy each one to a variable by hand and check each of those by hand  with `envelope verify -v`.

-But by having them in an array, he can do a quick check to see if any of the signatures verified (throwing out failures, because they're totally OK: only one key needs to be matched):
+But by having them in an array, Ben can do a quick check to see if any of the signatures verified (tossing out failures, because they're totally OK: only one key needs to be matched):
 ```
 for i in "${PUBKEY[@]}"
   do